 What Causes an Addiction?

 Researchers have found that about half the chance of becoming addicted is because of genetics.
 Individuals who have a family history of addiction are more likely to suffer from substance abuse.
-Environmental factors and mental disorders can also increase the chances that someone will develop an addiction.
+Furthermore, environmental factors and mental disorders can increase the chances that someone will develop an addiction.

 Many people who have an addiction have a co-occurring mental disorder.
 Often, individuals use drugs or alcohol to alleviate the symptoms of their mental disorder.
 They must be treated for the addiction and the disorder through dual diagnosis treatment.
 By targeting the underlying cause of the addiction, patients can enjoy a better chance at recovery.

-There are other factors that make an addiction more likely.
-Stress or traumas can make it harder for the individual to cope.
+Other factors make addiction more likely.
+For instance, stress or traumas can make it harder for the individual to cope.
 Relationship problems or issues connecting to other people can also worsen an addiction.
-Being around friends or family members who abuse drugs can also increase the chances that someone will try drugs.
+Also, being around friends or family members who abuse drugs can also increase the chances that someone will try drugs.
 Is it any wonder that many people have a drug or alcohol problem?

 Finding Treatment Options for an Addiction

-A detox center helps the recovery process through different techniques including:
+A detox center helps the recovery process along by using varying techniques such as:

 - Preventing a relapse while the patient detoxes